Support our work by becoming our Patron! Learn More

 Hotel Management's Steps to Take When Handling Guest Complains of Food Poisoning

-It is essential that management and staff do certain checks every time a hotel kitchen opens and closes.
-These should include: making sure fridges, chilled display equipment and freezers are working properly; ensuring staff are fit for work and wearing clean work clothes; and confirming that food preparation areas are clean and disinfected and there are plenty of hand washing and cleaning materials available.
+Management and staff must do certain checks every time a hotel kitchen opens and closes.
+These should include: making sure fridges, chilled display equipment, and freezers are working properly; ensuring staff are fit for work and wearing clean work clothes; and confirming that food preparation areas are clean and disinfected and there are plenty of hand washing and cleaning materials available.

 1. Show care and concern.
 You are in the hospitality business and you want to exceed your guests’ expectations so being empathetic should be second nature.